 - Nearly 100,000 people are on a waiting list for a kidney transplant

-To explain why it’s so important to take care of your kidneys, let’s first understand what kidneys do in the body.
+If your kidneys are healthy, it’s really in your best interest to keep them that way.
+To explain why that’s so important, let’s first understand what kidneys do in the body.

 How Do Our Kidneys Work?